-This section explains how to place the module in FIPS mode in either Remote AP FIPS mode or Remote Mesh Portal FIPS mode and how to verify that it is in FIPS mode.
-An important point in the Aruba APs is that to change configurations from any one mode to any other mode requires the module to be reprovisioned and rebooted before any new configured mode can be enabled.
+This section explains how to place the module in FIPS mode in either Remote AP FIPS mode, Control Plane Security AP FIPS Mode, Remote Mesh Portal FIPS mode or Mesh Point FIPS Mode, and how to verify that it is in FIPS mode.
+An important point in the Aruba APs is that to change configurations from any one mode to any other mode requires the module to be re-provisioned and rebooted before any new configured mode can be enabled.